-Founded in 2005, Heart and Soul Inc. is a peer-founded, operated and governed organization.
-Hosting over 6000 program visits per year, our Self Help Centers and anti-stigma programming offers a variety of mental health recovery-oriented and wellness support opportunities for adults within San Mateo County.
+Founded in 2005, Heart and Soul Inc. is a peer-founded, operated, and governed organization hosting over 6000 program visits per year.
+Our Self Help Centers and anti-stigma programming offer a variety of mental health recovery-oriented and wellness support opportunities for adults within San Mateo County.

 Peer support was declared an evidence-based practice by the Center for Medicare and Medicaid Services in 2007.
-Supporting our participants in taking a whole-person-centered approach towards their mental wellness is our goal.
-Through one on one, peer-to-peer counseling, self-help groups, mindfulness classes, art for wellness and our highly respected campaign, Seeing Through Stigma, we are changing the conversation from Diagnosis to Dialogue and shifting the focus from Mental Illness to Mental Resilience!
+Supporting our participants in taking a whole-person-centered approach toward their mental wellness is our goal.
+Through one-on-one, peer-to-peer counseling, self-help groups, mindfulness classes, art for wellness, and our highly respected Seeing Through Stigma campaign, we are changing the conversation from Diagnosis to Dialogue and shifting the focus from Mental Illness to Mental Resilience!
 Our dedicated and passionate staff encourages individuals with mental health challenges to be engaged in their recovery efforts.

 Meet Our Management Team

 Ophelia comes to us with 20 years of nonprofit experience.
 Most recently, she served as Executive Director of Peer Resources, a San Francisco-based organization that focuses on youth empowerment and justice.
 Previously, Ophelia served as Interim Executive Director of the Young Women’s Freedom Center and Director of Finance, Human Resources, and Operations of the W. Haywood Burns Institute.
 A local advocate and national organizer, Ophelia brings a wealth of experience and a deep commitment to peer-based work.
 Ophelia deeply understands the value of peer-based support, is committed to Heart & Soul’s mission, and is open to learning and growing with all of you and the organization overall.